 This section highlights OSHA standards, the Regulatory Agenda (a list of actions being taken with regard to OSHA standards), directives (instructions for compliance officers), standard interpretations (official letters of interpretation of the standards), and national consensus standards related to the electrical contractors industry.

 Note: Twenty-five states, Puerto Rico and the Virgin Islands have OSHA-approved State Plans and have adopted their own standards and enforcement policies.
 For the most part, these States adopt standards that are identical to Federal OSHA.
 However, some States have adopted different standards applicable to this topic or may have different enforcement policies.

 Frequently Cited Standards

-The following standards, in order, were the most frequently cited by Federal OSHA from October 2011 through September 2012, in Electrical Work Industry Group (SIC Code 1731).
+A listing of the most frequently cited standards by Federal OSHA for Electrical Work Industry Group (SIC Code 1731) is available.

 Other Highlighted Standards

 In electrical work, hazards exist in many forms.
 Ergonomic hazards include musculoskeletal disorders (MSDs) caused by repetitive motions, contact stress from poorly designed tools, and poor lifting and handling practices.
 Slip and fall hazards are frequently present due to the high places and rough ground that electricians must navigate.
 Motor vehicles are also a source of hazards, and electrocution hazards are present in many phases of the electrical process.